Scientific name: Depressaria depressana

 At Risk

-Plants in the parsley family, larvae eat the flowers and unripe seeds.
-Anise (Pimpinella), carraway, carrot (Daucus carota), celery, coriander, cow-parsnip, cumin (Cuminum cyminum), dill, fennel, parsley, and parsnip (Pastinaca) are the primary hosts for purple carrot-seed moth.
+Plants in the parsley family are at risk.
+The larvae of the purple carrot-seed moth feed on the flowers and unripe seeds of several members of this plant family.
+Primary host plants include anise (Pimpinella), carraway, carrot (Daucus carota), celery, coriander, cow parsnip, cumin (Cuminum cyminum), dill, fennel, parsley, and parsnip (Pastinaca).

 Distribution

 The purple carrot-seed moth was first discovered in North America in 2008.
-It has been documented in southern Canada, Illinois, Indiana, and Michigan.
-Most recently, it was discovered in Wisconsin in 2018 and Iowa in 2020.
-Purple carrot-seed moth was first reported in Minnesota in July 2022.
+Since then, tt has been documented in southern Canada, as well as Illinois, Indiana, and and Michigan.
+Most recently, it was discovered in Wisconsin in 2018 and Iowa in 2020. the first report of this species in Minnesota occurred in July 2022.

 Biology